Wildlife Education Programs

 The raptor center is a nonprofit organization of conservation biologists, veterinarians, wildlife rehabilitators, educators and volunteers, working together to help birds of prey and promote environmental health through veterinary care and rehabilitation, educational programs and conservation research.

-On Saturdays at 2 p.m. during winter and spring there is a Raptor Encounters program and the center.* This hour-long educational experience with live birds of prey includes opportunities to meet many of TRC’s resident raptors and visit the rehabilitation clinic.
+On Saturdays at 2 p.m. during winter and spring there is a Raptor Encounters program at the center.
+This hour-long educational experience with live birds of prey includes opportunities to meet many of TRC’s resident raptors and visit the rehabilitation clinic.
 Saturday programming runs from October through May.

 In the summer the center offers three programs throughout the week.* Space is limited and reservations are required.
 Admission is $18/adult, $15/senior or children ages 4-12, free/3 years and younger.